Bgorson/liri-node-app/README.md

 ## Why the project is useful
 Users can easily and quickly access relevant information to their interests.

+Also you can watch a video walkthrough here: https://github.com/Bgorson/liri-node-app

 Contact me at BGorson32@gmail.com with any questions